kiranpe/gcp-devops-project/README.md

     As I said earilier, this will create GKE custer and Argo CD.

-    V.Imp Note: Please edit argocd-server service file and change it to "Loadbalancer" to access UI!!
+    V.Imp Note: Please edit argocd-server service file and change it to "Loadbalancer" to access UI using Loadbalcer IP!!

 Argo CD Deployment:
 ------------------